liam-stubbington/raystation-apps/widgets/CUH_WIDGETS.md

-# CUH Widget Script Objects
+# CUH Tkinter Script Objects
 This package contains a collection of script objects that I have used to create scripting GUIs.

 It is all based on the tkinter module which comes packaged as part of the python standard library.